nervosnetwork/rfcs/rfcs/0004-ckb-block-sync/0004-ckb-block-sync.md

 The following exceptions may occur when connecting a block header:

 - Alice observed that Bob's Best Chain Tip has not been updated for a long time, or its timestamp is old.
 In this case, Bob does not provide valuable data.
-When the number of connections reaches a limit, this peer could be disconnected first.
+When the number of connections reaches a limit, Bob could be disconnected first.
 - Alice observed that the status of Bob's Best Chain Tip is Invalid.
 This can be found in any page without waiting for the end of a round of Connect Head.
 There, Bob is on an invalid branch, Alice can stop synchronizing with Bob and add Bob to the blacklist.
 - There are two possibilities if the block headers Alice received are all on her own Best Header Chain.
 One is that Bob sends them deliberately.
 The other is that Best Chain changes when Alice wants to Connect Head.
 In this case, those block headers can only be ignored because they are difficult to distinguish.
 However, the proportion of received blocks already in Best Header Chain would be recorded.
 If the proportion is above a certain threshold value, Bob may be added to the blacklist.